Jumpaku/goxe/docs/xtracego.md

 ### Arguments

-0. `[<package_and_arguments:string>]...`
+0. `<package:string>`
-  Path to a local directory of the main package or paths to source files in the package to be rewritten, followed by arguments to be passed to the main function.
+  Path to a local directory of the main package to be rewritten, followed by arguments to be passed to the main function.

-  If a local directory is given as the first argument, the rest of the arguments is treated as arguments to the main function.
-  If source files, each of which ends with '.go', are given as the first arguments, the rest of the arguments is treated as arguments to the main function.
+1. `[<arguments:string>]...`
-  Arguments after the first '--' are treated as arguments to the main function.
+  Arguments to be passed to the main function.
-  * Example 1:
-    xtracego run /path/to/main/package arg1 arg2 --> package=/path/to/main/package, arguments=[arg1, arg2]
-  * Example 2:
-    xtracego run ./path/to/main/package arg1 arg2 --> package=./path/to/main/package, arguments=[arg1, arg2]
-  * Example 3:
-    xtracego run ./path/to/main/package -- arg1 arg2 --> package=./path/to/main/package, arguments=[arg1, arg2]
-  * Example 4:
-    xtracego run ./source.go ./files.go ./arg.go arg1 arg2 --> package=[./source.go, ./files.go, ./arg.go], arguments=[arg1, arg2]
-  * Example 5:
-    xtracego run ./source.go ./files.go -- ./arg.go arg1 arg2 --> package=[./source.go, ./files.go], arguments=[./arg.go, arg1, arg2]